sixeyed/dak4.net/slides/sections/dotnet-linux.md

 ## Build the Linux app versions

-There's a new .NET Core version of the [save message handler](./src/SignUp.MessageHandlers.SaveProspectCore), and a new [Blazor front-end web project](./src/SignUp.Web.Blazor).
+There's a new .NET Core version of the [save message handler](./src/SignUp.MessageHandlers.SaveProspectCore), and a new [Razor pages front-end web project](./src/SignUp.Web.Core).

-Those are .NET Core 3.0 apps, so they can be built to run in Docker containers on Windows or Linux (or Arm processor like the Raspberry Pi - but save that for another day).
+Those are .NET Core 3.1 apps, so they can be built to run in Docker containers on Windows or Linux (or Arm processor like the Raspberry Pi - but save that for another day).

 _Build the Linux versions:_